In all Los Angeles County criminal courts, domestic violence is considered a serious offense.

 There are a wide range of penalties for charges related to a domestic violence, some misdemeanor cases carry up to one year in county jail, while felony convictions carry more extensive penalties, including a potential “strike” under California's Three Strikes law.

-To give readers a better understanding of sentencing in Los Angeles domestic violence cases, our California criminal defense lawyers are providing an overview below.
+To give readers a better understanding of sentencing in Los Angeles domestic violence cases, our law firm is providing an overview below.

 Domestic Violence Terms of Probation